Restorative Yoga Poses to Recharge Your Body

 September 22, 2023

-As your fall schedule ramps up, your body may need some extra care.
+As your dance schedule ramps up, your body may need some extra care.
 Restorative yoga can provide rest and gentle cross-training.
 “Ballet dancers tend to put their bodies through extreme physical exertion and stress, so restorative yoga is a relaxing, calming way to offset that,” says Bridget Bose, a dancer and certified yoga instructor.

 Restorative yoga can help ease common areas of tension, such as the back and hips, and can be combined with physical therapy or personal training to keep you dancing at your best.